UbaidKhan-1/Python-Graph-maker/Readme.md

 'cd Python-Graph-maker'

 Run the program:
-'python graph2.py' or
+' python graph2.py ' or
-'python graph1.py' (for older version)
+(for older version)
+' python graph1.py '